 Raytheon Co., Integrated Defense Systems, Marlborough, Massachusetts, is being awarded a $365,848,801 fixed-price-incentive, cost-plus-fixed-fee contract for the production of Aegis Weapon System AN/SPY-1D(V) Radar Transmitter Group, Missile Fire Control System MK 99 equipment and associated engineering services.
 This contract includes options which, if exercised, would bring the cumulative value of this contract to $423,056,873.

 L-3 Communications Corp., Londonderry, New Hampshire, is being awarded a $9,000,000 firm-fixed-price, indefinite-delivery/indefinite-quantity contract for non-warranty repair and provisioning item order spare parts for the following visual augmentation systems: Fusion Goggle System, Fusion Goggle Enhanced, Ground Panoramic Night Vision Goggles and the Ruggedized Ultra-Light Rangefinder.
 These systems provide visual augmentation capability allowing the user to operate in low light conditions and are utilized by the Air Force and the U.S. Special Operations Command to carry out assigned missions.
 Work will be performed in Londonderry, New Hampshire, and is expected to be completed by May 2021.

-Lockheed Martin, Mission Systems and Training, Moorestown, New Jersey, is being awarded a $15,577,396 modification to previously awarded contract (N00024-09-C-5103) to incrementally fund the Aegis Platform Systems Engineering Agent (PSEA) activities and Aegis Modernization Advanced Capability Build (ACB) engineering.
+Lockheed Martin Mission Systems and Training, Moorestown, New Jersey, is being awarded a $33,097,520 cost-plus-incentive-fee modification to previously awarded contract N00024-13-C-5111 to exercise options for continued development and test of the Japan Aegis modernization baseline computer programs and equipment.